Skip to main content

 Data Fetching In EverShop

-EverShop makes use of GraphQL for data fetching.
-GraphQL is a query language for your API, and a server-side runtime for executing queries by using a type system you define for your data.
+EverShop uses GraphQL for data fetching.
+GraphQL is a query language for your API and a server-side runtime for executing queries using a type system you define for your data.

 info